 This period is the most sensitive to the development of fluorosis because then the process of enamel maturation takes place most intensively.

 For this reason, it is important to control the possible ingestion of it during brushing and adhere to the recommended doses.

 Adverse effects are not common, but as with the use of other medications, they can occur.

 Therefore, the recommended amounts and proper use should always be adhered to.
 Among the possible negative effects, it is necessary to mention fluorosis and abrasion of hard dental tissue.

-It is very important to pay attention to the ingestion of the fluoride one and this is especially true for children.
+It is very important to pay attention to the ingestion of the hydroxyapatite one and this is especially true for children.